 Step 1: Consultation- Schedule a consultation to discuss your aesthetic goals and the results you are looking for.
 The team at J Hopkins will then provide you with several options and explain the process in greater detail.

 Step 2: Anesthesia- You will be either heavily sedated or put under general anesthesia for your procedure.
 Please let your doctor know if you had any previous issues with sedation or general anesthesia.

-Step 3: Incision- A small incision is made under the arm pit and room is made for the implant in your chest.
+Step 3: Incision- A small incision is made under the armpit, and the room is made for the implant in your chest.